ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

 <ul>
   <li>

-To make a POST request with JQuery Ajax, you use the $.ajax() function or shorthand methods like $.post().
+To make a POST request with JQuery Ajax, you use the $ .ajax() function or shorthand methods like $ .post().
 You specify the URL to send data to, along with the data to be sent in the request body, and handle the response using callback functions.
 </ul> </li> </details>

 <details>